ga-wdi-lessons/react-intro/readme.md

     └──  logo.svg
 ```

-Most of the important files and primarily where we will be working today are in the `/src` directory.
+Most of the important files, which are primarily the ones where we will be working today, are in the `/src` directory.

 > If you finish up early, review and play with the code in `/src/App.js`, `/src/index.js` and `index.html`